 Here: japanrailpss is a link to the site where you can find all travel agencies offering JRP vouchers around the world.
 In Poland, I was using a Japanese travel agency: HIS POLAND Sp. z o.o., which I can recommend to the others.
 This travel agency gave me a very high level of service, employees are nice and competent, they handled me professionally.
 The whole process, including email exchange, some questions from my side, phone calls, money transfers and shipment of vouchers – it took 3 days only.

-To be able to use GPS on the spot, use on-line translator, post on Instagram, or to search for descriptions of visited places – it would be useful to have an Internet connection.
+To be able to use GPS on the spot, use an online translator, post on Instagram, or search for descriptions of visited places – it would be useful to have an Internet connection.
 There is a simple solution in Japan, so there are many companies that offer “Pocket Wi-Fi“.
 This is a portable, pocket-sized modem that can be connected from 6 to 10 devices.
 The modem can be booked via the internet, for a selected number of days.
 When ordering, you can choose wherever you want your modem to be delivered.
 We have chosen our first hotel where we want the modem to be delivered.
 It is also possible to choose from several locations, including tourist information offices located at the majority of the train stations.

 The return of the device also seems to be a convenient option as the modem will be delivered with a return envelope (already addressed).
 On a fixed date, we will have to insert the modem into the envelope and toss it in the nearest mailbox.
 It will end the rental period and close the topic.